TakutoYoshikai/skills/README.md

 # skills
-This is a template of summary of creator's skills.
-It shows periods of the skills.
+This is a template of programmer's skill list.
+It can show periods of skills.

 ### Usage
 **change name to yours in src/App.js**